 An assessment and summary of the scientific evidence on the benefits and harms of community water fluoridation is available to assist family physicians in educating elected officials and the public regarding water fluoridation decisions.
 (See full systematic review)

 The AAFP encourages its members to be aware of the oral health disparities in their communities, and advocate for strategies that address the social determinants of oral health.
 All individuals should have access to age-appropriate dental services.
 Disparities in access to dental care and social determinants of health affect oral and overall health.
-(April 2018 BOD) (July 2022 BOD)
+(April 2018 BOD) (September 2022 COD)